Uncover the Facts and Expose the Truth

 Attorney at Law

-Learn the specialized skills required to recover, preserve and evaluate digital forensic evidence in support of civil, criminal and internal investigations.
+Develop the specialized skills required to recover, preserve and evaluate digital forensic evidence in support of civil, criminal and internal investigations.

-Gain an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials, laws and legal theory.
+Build an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials, laws and legal theory.